davidpots/playsongnotes/_lessons/360 - long haul by ian munsick.md

 ## Tabs for each section

-See my PDF for intro, pre-chorus, and chorus tabs.
+    See my sheet music for intro, pre-chorus, and chorus tabs.

 <!-- Intro: